 Alzheimer’s & Dementia Support Group

 Many different caregiver support groups are offered by the Valley Caregiver Resource Center.

-The Alzheimer’s Association maintains a list of support groups in Fresno and surrounding areas.
+The Alzheimer’s Association maintains a list for groups in Fresno and surrounding areas.

 Caregiver Support Group

 Empowering the Caregiver Support Group.
 Meets the third Wednesday of every month.
 There are two different time slots: 10-11:30 am and 4-5:30 pm.
 The group meets at Auspice In Home Care, 6319 N Fresno St #105.
 Please RSVP to Tish Davis at (559) 436-4782.

 NorthPointe Community Church also has support groups the first and third Sundays of the month at 11:15 a.m.
 All meetings are in the Peace 3B building/classroom at 4625 W. Palo Alto Ave, Fresno, CA 93722.